 By Lawrence Dembro

-For you young guys who didn’t see or barely remember that series, here’s an account from a guy who watched every game.
+For you youngsters (people under 50) who didn’t see or barely remember that series, here’s an account from a someone who watched every game.

 (Mostly on late night television from whatever UHF channel it was in Providence that played the delayed broadcast starting at 1030 at night or so for the weeknight games.)